 - Ulster County NY is located approximately 90 – 120 minutes from New York City and the Hudson Valley border and 90 minutes south of Albany.

 - Some more popular towns in Ulster County include: Kingston, Woodstock, New Paltz and Saugerties.

 - Although not densely populated, there is still plenty to do when visiting different towns in Ulster County NY.

 Where is Ulster County NY?

-Ulster County NY is located left of the Hudson River in the Hudson Valley region.
+Ulster County NY is located left of the Hudson River in the Hudson Valley region of New York State.

 Many people love Ulster County’s larger towns & cities, most notably New Paltz, Woodstock & Kingston, NY.